42cosmos/playstore_app_review/README.md

 ```

 ### 2. Google App ID scraping
-You need "chromedriver" to use this code.
-You can download it from [here](https://googlechromelabs.github.io/chrome-for-testing/).
-After download it, please put it in the same directory as the code.
+((pass this section when you want to collect reviews))

-If you want to collect only game id, you can use the following command.
-But pass this section when you want to collect
+If you want to collect only game id, you can use the following command
-reviews.

 ```bash
 python3 playstore_crawler.py --url {your_url} --file_path {file_path_without_extension}